Epiphany is celebrated by many Christians around the world. When is Epiphany and what does it mean? What is Epiphany?

 In everyday life, we use the word “epiphany” to mean a moment when you had a sudden understanding.
 I think of this as those light-bulb moments when you get clarity or wisdom about a situation.

 For many Christians, Epiphany marks the end of the Christmas season.
 Epiphany is on January 6, after the 12 days of Christmas.

 While tradition holds that 3 kings came to visit Baby Jesus in the stable (and the kings are even given the names of Melchior, Caspar, and Balthazar), the truth is probably quite different.

 The wise men brought 3 gifts to Jesus which has led to the assumption that there were only 3 wise men, but in reality it was probably a larger group.
-(See below for the full Biblical account of the visit of the wise men.)

 Were the Wise Men at the Stable on Christmas Night?